boutigny/wazp/slurm/Slurm_HowTo.md

 # How to use the slurm version of WaZP
-*The author of WaZp is Christophe Benoist from OCA*
+*The author of WaZP is Christophe Benoist from OCA*

+- Link to the original github repository from Christophe: https://github.com/linea-it/wazp
+- Link to the slurm version (forked): https://github.com/boutigny/wazp

 In the slurm version of WaZP the main python file wazp_main.py has been split in 5 scripts corresponding to the different steps of the execution: